sharenowTech/erna/README.md

 ## Development
 To simplify the local development and testing, read the [slack tutorial](https://api.slack.com/tutorials/tunneling-with-ngrok) about using tunneling.

-Basically it's enough to install `ngrok`, run `npm start` in the repository and tunnel the port `ngrok http 3000`.
+Basically it's enough to install [ngrok](https://ngrok.com/), run `npm start` in the repository and tunnel the port `ngrok http 3000`.
 Use the output temporary URL in the Slack app settings.

 ## Contributing
 Fork this repository and push in your ideas.